 Formats: For static images we prefer .tiff, Illustrator, Powerpoint or Photoshop files at dimensions of at least 720X480 pixels and 300 dpi.
 The higher resolution, the better.
 Likewise any exported movie files should have at minimum these dimensions and be rendered to .mov, .mp4, or .avi files.

-Insert your media filenames here.
+6.1 – 51938_Field_Figure_1.tif – Chromatogram of 3,4-DNT, TNT, and RDX from a GC-ECD

+6.2 – 51938_Field_Figure_2.tif – Example calibration curve for a GC-ECD for explosive vapor quantitation

+6.3 – 51938_Field_Figure_3.tif – Example chromatogram indicating instrument maintenance and service is needed

 SchematicFig – authors, please include a schematic figure to correlate with the narrative